Gilead-BioStats/gsm/tests/testthat/_snaps/Consent_Map_Raw.md

       x NA check not run
       x Empty Value check not run
       x Unique Column Check not run
       !
-Issues found for dfCONSENT domain
-      v No issues found for dfSUBJ domain
-      !
 Issues found for `Consent_Map_Raw()`
       ! `Consent_Map_Raw()` not run because of failed check.
     Output